ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 ### Types of Log Files
 Two types of log files are generated (in plain text):
-- `.out` — standard output from scripts and programs (e.g., job progress)
+- `.out.log` — standard output from scripts and programs (e.g., job progress)
-- `.err` — errors or warnings from the system or programs
+- `.err.log` — errors or warnings from the system or programs

 In the `ls -lt` output, the number before the date shows the file size.
-If the `.err` log is 0 bytes, no errors occurred (you can tell without opening it).
+If the `.err.log` log is 0 bytes, no errors occurred (you can tell without opening it).

 ### Viewing Log Files with `more`
 Use the `more` command to view log content without downloading it: